znxuan/Fraud-Transaction-Detection/README.md

 ## Overview

 This project aims to detect fraudulent transactions using machine learning models.
 The dataset contains transaction details, and the goal is to build a robust classifier to distinguish between fraudulent and legitimate transactions.
+The first part of the project is done using Google BigQuery Sandbox and the second part is done using Google Colab.
 The model achieve an accuracy of 98%.

 ## 🚀 Tech Stack